tcnksm/gcli/ROADMAP.md

 ## 0.3.0

-- `detect` command to detect framework of exsited project.
+- `detect` command to detect framework of exsited project
-- `add` command to add new command to existed project.
+- `add` command to add new command to existed project

+## Ideas

+- Generate `man` page
+- Read `man` page and generate command skeleton